openshift/installer/docs/user/aws/customization.md

 ## Cluster-scoped properties

 * `amiID` (optional string): The AMI that should be used to boot machines for the cluster.
     If set, the AMI should belong to the same region as the cluster.
+This field is now deprecated and `defaultMachinePlatform` should be used instead.
 * `region` (required string): The AWS region where the cluster will be created.
 * `subnets` (optional array of strings): Existing subnets (by ID) where cluster resources will be created.
     Leave unset to have the installer create subnets in a new VPC on your behalf.